guoyu07/meta64/readme.md

 [GitHub Docs](https://github.com/Clay-Ferguson/meta64/tree/master/docs/)
 [Browse Demo Content (Book: War and Peace)](http://www.sbnode.com/?id=/meta64/war-and-peace)

-## Sbnode Overview
+## SubNode Overview
-Sbnode is at it's core a **Content Repository Browser**, or an app for interacting with hierarchical data.
+SubNode is at it's core a **Content Repository Browser**, or an app for interacting with hierarchical data.
 The website you are now reading (if you're on sbnode.com) is actually running this portal, and makes up everything you are seeing.
 The technology however is much more than a Content Browser, because it presents a GUI front end appropriate to both non-technical users, as well as the more technical users of back-end content repositories.
 The theory here is that *"everything is content"* and since both end users and technical users need to be able to interact with hierarchical data stores, it's desirable to have one system architecture that serves both roles well.

-The sbnode website and content on it is now geared towards the developer and is online as a demonstration of platform, but the ultimate goal is to provide capabilities very similar to Facebook, Reddit, and Wikipedia, etc. if you could imagine them all rolled into one system.
+The SubNode website and content on it is now geared towards the developer and is online as a demonstration of platform, but the ultimate goal is to provide capabilities very similar to Facebook, Reddit, and Wikipedia, etc. if you could imagine them all rolled into one system.
 With the power of Lucene and MongoDB on the backend, plus the fully standards-based open stack, this only 4-month old codebase is already able to provide incredible power only found in other commercial content repositories that are proprietary products, which are also mostly built on much older technology stacks.

-For a social media user, sbnode can function as a blogging platform, file-sharing platform, social commenting platform, wiki system, personal website host, etc., while simultaneously functioning as a full-blown back-end JCR repository used by technical users like software developers, data architects, DB admins, etc. The way this is accomplished is by having a simplified set of features (i.e. rendering of the GUI) presented to non-technical users, while having the full featured JCR browser capabilities available at the flip of a switch, using a single button click.
+For a social media user, SubNode can function as a blogging platform, file-sharing platform, social commenting platform, wiki system, personal website host, etc., while simultaneously functioning as a full-blown back-end JCR repository used by technical users like software developers, data architects, DB admins, etc. The way this is accomplished is by having a simplified set of features (i.e. rendering of the GUI) presented to non-technical users, while having the full featured JCR browser capabilities available at the flip of a switch, using a single button click.
 There is a 'simple' mode and 'advanced' mode, that does this.

 There are just a few key concepts to know for a basic understanding of what JCR is all about, if you aren't familiar with the term: